SpirosDR1/Qubex-PQC-Benchmarks/README.md

 ### Quick Start

 Prerequisites:
-Ensure you have Go installed on your machine.
+Ensure you have Go 1.26.3 or higher installed on your machine.

 ```go
 git clone https://github.com/SpirosDR1/Qubex-PQC-Benchmark